There is still much to improve in eCommerce SEO and keywords search. Use our eCommerce monitoring software to improve your eCommerce SEO.

 Navigate to the dashboard "Improve Search Results" to enter all search-related widgets.

 The widgets within the search dashboard give insights based on the keywords you’ve entered for the selected retailer, in the previous step.
 If you have not yet added keywords to the selected retailer, you will not see any results here.

-In the above example we have set our filters as follows: Retailer --> bol.com, Brand --> Philips, and Product Portfolio --> NL Portfolio (a portfolio with products which are defined as important for the Dutch market).
-The first 2 filters (retailer and brand) are default filters.
-The Product portfolio filter is a custom filter , created by a custom tag in a product list).
+In the above example, we have set our filters as follows: Retailer --> bol.com, Brand --> Philips, and Product Portfolio --> NL Portfolio (a portfolio with products that are defined as important for the Dutch market).
+The first two filters (retailer and brand) are default filters.
+The Product portfolio filter is a custom filter created by a custom tag in a product list).

 In the "Improve Search Results" dashboard, we can find 3 KPI widgets:

 The percentage of products that are ranked on position 1, 2 or 3 within the specified keyword.
 Find out which other brands' products you are competing with for the top 3 positions on page 1 of the eCommerce search results.